SuhaylSayed/Credit-Card-Fraud-Detection-Machine-Learning-Algorithms/README.md

 # About the algorithms

-Our data is very imbalanced - the vast majority of the cases are legitimate.
-If we train our model based off of this it will tend to favour the majority case (= legitimate) causing a large classification error one the fraud cases.
-The better train our model we must have a more balanced distribution.
+The data is very imbalanced - the vast majority of the cases are legitimate.
+If the model is trained based off of the imbalanced data it will tend to favour the majority case (= legitimate) causing a large classification error for the fraud cases.
+To better train the model a more balanced distribution must be used.

-We will use the following sampling methods to balance our data and train our model.
+The following sampling methods will be used to balance our data and train the machine learning model.

 Random over-sampling (ROS) - Increase the number of fraud transactions be creating duplicates of the already present fraud cases.